Dawn-Of-Eve/.github/profile/README.md

 2. **Nadir**: A python library built on top of PyTorch for faster, bleeding edge, general purpose optimisers that can get you to the point of ***Nadir*** the fastest.
 3. ***More coming soon, sit tight***

+## Join us! we are seeking collaborators

+Hey! if you are interested in the same, why don't you help us out?

+There are a few ways you can help us:
+1. Sponser us!
+We try to work hard to get you the best of optimisers for no cost at all, but a coffee or a toffee would be quite motivating :smile:
+2. Make contributions to our repositories!
+All contributors are welcome and we would be delighted to have people help us.
+3. Contact the maintainer to join the team, attend meetings and help build the Organisation from ground up with the Team Members.
+It is a commitment but we strongly believe we make the world a better place by optimising it (and having a lil' bit of fun along the way)

 <!--
 ## Research Problems/Motivation